Roland Bolt amplifier

 The Roland Bolt 30/60/100 was the only line of tube guitar amplifiers produced by Roland.
-The amplifier was launched in the market in 1979 when the Roland company was trying to pursue the success of the Mesa Boogie Mark amplifiers.
+The Bolt amplifier series was released in 1979.

-The amplifier has a MOSFET-based solid state preamp section and an all-tube power amp.
-The power amp section is an exact clone of the Fender AB763 circuit.
-The amplifiers have two channels, a clean and an Overdrive, switchable on the front panel or through a foot-switch.
+The Bolt amplifiers used an hybrid circuit, with a Mosfet-based solid state preamp section and an all Tube power amp.

+In the case of the Bolt 60 the power amp section is an exact clone of the Fender AB763 circuit, it uses two 6L6GC power tubes and one 12AT7 Phase Inverter.
+The amplifiers have two channels, clean and Overdrive, switchable on the front panel or through a foot-switch.
 Aside from the overdrive circuit, the amp contains a spring reverb and provision for external effects using the effects loop.

-The Bolt was produced until 1984: Roland made a decision at that time to focus production on solid state amplifiers such as their very successful Jazz Chorus.
-In recent years the interest in this range of amplifiers has increased, owing to their good tone, and affordability in comparison with other classic amplifiers.
+The Bolt was produced until 1984.

 Both combo (amp/speaker) and 'head' versions of these amplifiers were produced, and three models were released: the Bolt 30 (30 watts), Bolt 60 (60 watts) and the Bolt 100 (100 watts).